GoogleCloudPlatform/solution-acceleration-toolkit/cmd/tfengine/README.md

 deployments for Google Cloud with security, compliance, and best practices baked in.

 It introduces the concept of "templates".
-Templates can be used to manage Terraform modules and generate configuration specific to your Google Cloud organization and structure.
+Templates can be used to generate multiple Terraform modules and configuration specific to your Google Cloud organization and structure.

 ## Why